firezone/ebpf-firewall/README.md

 To perform a release build you can use the `--release` flag.
-You may also change the target architecture with the `--target` flag
+You may also change the target architecture with the `--target` flag Furthermore, you want to pass `--feature wireguard` if you want to use the generated ebpf code with a wireguard interface.

 ## Regenerate code-bindings